Who Is Marlo Thomas?

 Thomas continued to make occasional screen appearances throughout the '70s and '80s.
 She won another Emmy in 1986 for Nobody's Child.
 In the TV film, Thomas portrayed real-life figure Marie Balter, an institutionalized woman who was able to find her way to sanity and a healthy life.
 The esteemed Thomas won another Emmy for 1989's Free to Be... a Family, which revisited themes of the 1974 Free to Be program and specifically forged social links with the children of Russia.

 From the '90s into the new millennium, Thomas appeared as a guest star on shows like Roseanne, Frasier, Law & Order: SVU and Ugly Betty.
-She also received yet another Emmy nomination for her role as the mother of Rachel Green (Jennifer Aniston) in the hit sitcom Friends.
+She received yet another Emmy nomination for her role as the mother of Rachel Green (Jennifer Aniston) on the hit sitcom Friends.

-In 2010, Thomas launched the AOL/General Mills online program Mondays With Marlo, a successful half-hour talk show aimed towards women over 35 that features luminaries like Suze Orman and Chelsea Clinton.
+In 2010, Thomas launched the AOL/General Mills online program Mondays With Marlo, a successful half-hour talk show aimed toward women over 35 that featured discussions with celebrities like Suze Orman and Chelsea Clinton.

-Thomas married talk show host Phil Donahue in 1980.
-She is active in charity work for her late father's favorite cause, the St. Jude Children's Research Hospital in Memphis, Tennessee, which he founded.
-She has also penned several bestselling books, among them Free to Be... a Family: A Book About All Kinds of Belonging (1987),The Right Words at the Right Time (2002) and her memoir, Growing Up Laughing (2010).
+Thomas has also penned several best-selling books, among them Free to Be... a Family: A Book About All Kinds of Belonging (1987),The Right Words at the Right Time (2002) and her memoir, Growing Up Laughing (2010).